ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

 Install **Terraform** via [installer](https://www.terraform.io/intro/getting-started/install.html) or use [Homebrew](https://brew.sh/) on macOS by running the command: `brew install terraform`

+On Windows, follow the below steps to complete terraform setup.
+1. Copy files from the downloaded zip to C:\terraform
+2. Open the command prompt as an administrator and set the Path to use terraform binaries
+     ```
+      set PATH=%PATH%;C:\terraform
+     ```
 ## Terraform setup with IBM Cloud Provider

 {: #setup}